Space management tips to help your people thrive in a hybrid workplace

 In elementary school, walking into your new classroom at the start of the school year was exhilarating.
 There were new spaces and areas to explore.
 And they were all designed for you and your classmates.
 In the hybrid workspace, you have an opportunity to make your employees feel that same sense of awe, curiosity, and excitement.

-Nailing the right spaces will improve the workplace experience and encourage employees to return.
+Nailing the right spaces will improve the workplace experience and encourage employees to come in.
 The challenge is that there’s no limit to the different ways you might configure your space.
 You can select any mix of personal, collaboration, and social spaces.
 So how do you know which kinds of spaces are the best ones for your workplace?
 Here’s a foolproof way to uncover the right combination of spaces for your people.

 Step 1 - Spot preferences and trends